MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 2. Start the application without debugging.

 3. In Microsoft Edge, in the address bar, note the port number that appears at the end of the URL **http://localhost:[port]**.
-You will use the port number during this demonstration.
+You will use the port number during this lab.

 4. Close Microsoft Edge.